How Much Does It Cost To File For Divorce In San Diego County?

 The average time for a California divorce is around 18 months.
 However, this time can vary depending on the complexity of the divorce, the jurisdictional issues involved, and the attorneys involved.

-The length of time it takes to get a divorce in California can vary depending on a number of factors, including the seriousness of the case and how much litigation is involved.
+The length of time it takes to get a divorce in California can vary depending on several factors, including the seriousness of the case and the amount of litigation involved.
 In general, however, most divorces in California take about six months from start to finish.